 - It integrates with WP-Filebase.

-- It is highly customizable with many options.
+- It is highly customizable with many (more than 50) options.

 - It produces notification messages and e-mails.